 Recommended Study Pattern

-Students are required to complete all the subjects in each level of the degree before progressing to the subjects of the subsequent level.
-For example, all first level subjects should be completed prior to enrolling in a second level subject.
+The degree has been designed to be sequential and developmental in nature, meaning that students are expected to complete core and major subjects in each level of the degree before progressing to the subjects of the next level.
+For example, all level one core subjects should be completed prior to enrolling in any level two core subjects and students should have completed level one and two major subjects prior to enrolling in any level three major subjects.
 Students must complete any prerequisite subjects required.

 Students must successfully complete all subjects.
 There are 29 subjects in the Bachelor of Education (Secondary Education).
 These are comprised of:

-- optional subjects
+- 4 specified Elective subjects

 Please note that students can be terminated from this degree if they fail to make satisfactory progress.